JasonTan-code/k-pops/README.md

 In Step 2, run K-PoPS:

-The main difference is that we don't have the
+The main difference is that we don't have the feature selection step.
+If you wish to see the top contributor genes, use `--use_explain_mode`, and use `--explain_n_gene` and `--explain_n_contributor` to specify the top genes and top contributors to output.
+It creates a network in `xx.netwk` with `gene, contributor, score` as the header

 ```
 python k-pops.py \